Graphics card not working? Here’s what to do [easy fixes]

 While not having a graphics card is disheartening, having a graphics card and it not being detected is truly sad and frustrating.

-If you are facing it yourself, then don’t panic as here I have given a complete guide on how you can find out why the graphics card is not detected and how to fix it.
+If you are facing it yourself, don’t panic, as here I have given a complete guide on how to find out why the graphics card is not detected and how to fix it.

 What To Do When Graphics Card Is Not Detected

-There are plenty of things you need to account for when your graphics card is not working.
-Follow the solutions I have provided below and you should be able to solve this problem.
+You need to account for many things when your graphics card is not working.
+Follow the solutions I have provided below, and you should be able to solve this problem.

 Method 1: Enable Graphics Driver